0

 Ref.
 2403, Lord Elgin 30 jewel model “H”, solid 14k gold case

 Notes: Gorgeous 33.4 mm diameter solid 14k gold case (ref.
 2403), made by Jonell of New York.
 Bezel has a distinctive brushed metal “Florentine” finish.
 Marketed as Lord Elgin 30 jewel model “H”.
 Two dial variations are known.
 Dial variation 2403.2 appears to have the same dial as “Unknown - ref.
 1801(?)” discussed at the bottom of this page.
 Cost more than a Rolex Submariner or Oyster when new.
 Extremely rare.
+See our YouTube video discussing this watch.

 ✧⋄⋆⋅⋆⋄✧